gabbersonger/graphe-app/README.md

 # Development & Building

-Live development mode: `wails dev`
+Live development mode: `wails3 dev`

-Build distributable app: `wails build`
+Build distributable app: `wails3 build`

-Test go code: `go test ./... -v`

 Currently requires a large database file that is currently not packaged with the code.
 However there are plans to make this downloadable.